tsteifer/homepage/content/home/experience.md

   location = "Warsaw, Poland"
   date_start = "2014-11-01"
   date_end = ""
   description = """I am a member of a team focused on medical applications of ultrasound and development of ultrasound imaging research systems.
-As part of my duties I designed, e.g., signal processing algorithms for <a href="/publication/2017doppler/">monitoring of patients with ventricular assist devices</a> and used information theory to <a href="/publication/2020bmsp/">classify breast lesions</a>.
+As part of my duties I designed signal processing algorithms for <a href="/publication/2017doppler/">monitoring of patients with ventricular assist devices</a> and used information theory to <a href="/publication/2020bmsp/">classify breast lesions</a>.
   """

 [[experience]]